LaunchCodeEducation/web-fundamentals/README.md

 ### How Does a Web App work?

 The goal of this course is to give you a high-level overview of what is going on behind the scenes when you interact with a web application like Facebook or launchcode.org.
-To make the magic happen requires a large "stack" of technologies and programming languages, working in tandem and communicating with each other.
+To make the magic happen requires a large "stack" of technologies and programming languages working in tandem and communicating with each other.
 We will touch briefly on some of the most important parts of this dance, including:

 * HTML
 * CSS